ldolne/character-manager/README.md

 Our super character manager: [Character Manager](https://ldolne.github.io/character-manager/ "Character Manager").

 For this job, we had to follow some guidelines.
-However, we didn't have time to introduce the Markdown as requested in the instructions within the time limit.

 # Challenge: Character Manager
 |Challenge Parameters  |Challenge Details              |